Ah, who doesn’t like kissing? It’s romantic, it’s intimate, it’s passionate, it’s… awkward?!

 Three Kisses: Follow the rules to avoid disaster

-If you follow this set of rules basically nothing (or not much) can go wrong when performing your cheek-kissing act:
+If you follow this set of rules, nothing will go wrong (hopefully) when performing your cheek-kissing act:

-- In general you kiss thrice when greeting friends and family and also when saying goodbye
+- In general, you kiss thrice when greeting friends and family (also when saying goodbye)

-- You start on the right side, then move to the left cheek and finish with a kiss to the right cheek
+- You start on the right side, then move to the left cheek and finish with a kiss on the right cheek again

 - Women kiss both women and men while men greet other men with a handshake

-- Rather go for air kisses than fully planting your wet lips on your greetee’s cheek
+- Go for air kisses instead of fully planting your wet lips on your greetee’s cheek 👄

-Editor’s Note: This article was originally published on 15 December 2016 but was updated for your reading pleasure on 26 February 2020.
+Editor’s Note: This article was originally published on 15 December 2016 but was updated for your reading pleasure in June 2022.